-Why To Paint Your Porch Ceiling Light Blue
+Why To Paint Your Porch Ceiling Haint Blue

 Recently, pulling up to a house for an inspection, I noticed that there was a large, wrap-around front porch.
 And I couldn't help but notice that the ceiling was not painted blue.
 There is a tradition of painting front porch ceilings blue in Virginia, and perhaps elsewhere, and that is so for a reason.
+In some places the color is called "Haint Blue."
 An important part of any home inspection is explaining why it should be blue.

 One of my fluff classes at the University of Virginia was called "Virginia Folklore."
 It was a very fun class, all about the sayings and rhymes and songs and traditions that we are all familiar with, at least in part.

-One tradition I learned about in class was that of painting a front porch ceiling light blue.
-I see this everywhere, and virtually every day on my home inspections.
+One tradition I learned about in class was that of painting a front porch ceiling light blue, or "haint blue."
+I see this everywhere, and virtually every week on my home inspections.

 Some people do it to bring a nice blue sky onto the porch during a cloudy day.
-That is NOT the reason.
+Others do it to keep bees away.
+Those are NOT the reason!
 The real reason is, according to traditional Virginia folklore, that a blue porch ceiling wards off ghosts!
 This is Virginia - we have a lot of those here!

-If it is not painted blue I dutifully note it as a home inspection deficiency and warn the buyers... ;>)
+If the porch ceiling is not painted blue I dutifully note it as a home inspection deficiency and warn the buyers ... says he with a wink. ;>)

-Well, on an inspection today I noted pulling up to the house that the porch ceiling was white.
+Well, on an inspection one day, when pulling up to the house, I noted that the porch ceiling was white.
 White!
 I felt an immediate chill.

 While up on the roof, knocking around with my thermal infrared camera, I looked into a window and boom!
 There it was!
 An image!